LasseKrarup/TheHideout/content/pages/studio/recording/index.md

 welcome:
   title: Recording - "Immortalize your music"
   content: >-
+    # T﻿he Hideout Studio - A recording machine!

     The heart of the studio is our control room.
 Dominated by old-school analogue equipment combined with modern hardware and software.

     The main recording room which measures 150 square meters have all your heart might desire including old Vox and Fender amplifiers as well as our 1896 Steinway & Sons B211 grand piano.